beltran-oscar/ETL-pipeline-ML/README.md

 ## Acknowledgments

 We want to thank the [Ploomber](https://ploomber.io/) Team for their time and dedicated mentorship during the development of this project.
-Special mention to [Laura Funderburk](https://github.com/lfunderburk) - Developer Advocate at Ploomber, for her commitment and dedication to guide all mentees.
+Special mention to [Laura Funderburk](https://github.com/lfunderburk) - Developer Advocate at Ploomber, for her patience and dedication to guide all mentees.

 We also want to thank [Eduardo Blancas](https://github.com/edublancas) - Co-founder/CEO at Ploomber for this mentorship opportunity.